 Annual Symposium on Metals in Biological Systems

-Register for the Ninth Annual Mini-Symposium on Metals in Biological Systems to be held December 6, 2013 at the Maurice Falk Lecture Hall, Mellon Hall of Science, Duquesne University.
+Register for the 10th Annual Mini-Symposium on Metals in Biological Systems to be held Friday, December 5, 2014 at Duquesne University.

 For more information, call 412.396.6340 or 412.396.6332.